UkiDLucas/UkiDLucas.github.io/_pages/about.md

 ---
 permalink: /
-title: Uki D. Lucas' writings
+title: Uki D. Lucas' blog and portfolio
 author_profile: true
 redirect_from:
   - /about/